erasmus-without-paper/ewp-specs-api-mt-mobilities/README.md

  * Put the URLs of these endpoints in their [manifest file][discovery-api], as described in [manifest-entry.xsd](manifest-entry.xsd).

-The details on each of these endpoints are described on separate pages of this API specification (use the links above).
+The details of each of these endpoints are described on separate pages of this API specification (use the links above).